nosarthur/nosarthur.github.io/_drafts/what-life.md

 * What is the material basis of genes?
 Note that this book was published in 1944 and [DNA structure](https://en.wikipedia.org/wiki/DNA) was discovered in 1953.
 * How does living matter evade the decay to thermodynamic equilibrium?
 * What is consciousness?

+Interestingly, to reconcile the two paradoxes

+* one world many minds
+* one mind many cells (on an individual level)

+Schrodinger takes the view that there is only one mind.